 A still widefield image of a live HeLa cell expressing tubulin-GFP followed by a SRRF-Stream time-lapse of the same region at 1fps (SRRF-Stream analysis of 50 frames at 20ms exposure).
 Sample preparation by David Albrecht (Ricardo Henriques and Jason Mercer labs at UCL).

-With its ability to smash through the classical diffraction limit, and furthermore, to accomplish this in real time, with non-complex sample labelling, conventional equipment and with low intensity illumination, SRRF-Stream paves the way to unlock previously unseen cellular structure and behaviour, at unprecedented spatio-temporal resolution in a low-photodamage friendly manner.
+With its ability to smash through the classical diffraction limit, and furthermore, to accomplish this in real time, with standard sample labelling, conventional equipment and with low intensity illumination, SRRF-Stream paves the way to unlock previously unseen cellular structure and behaviour, at unprecedented cell-friendly manner.

-Adopting the recently developed SRRF technology from the lab of Dr Ricardo Henriques, University College London (UCL), and working in close collaboration with Dr Henriques, Andor have enhanced the technology to run optimally on iXon EMCCD cameras.
+Adopting the recently developed SRRF technology from the lab of Dr Ricardo Henriques, University College London (UCL), and working in close collaboration with Dr Henriques, Andor have enhanced the technology for optimal performance on SRRF-Stream enabled cameras.
 Andor are also expert in advanced GPU processing optimization techniques, employed in this instance to execute the SRRF algorithm up to 30x faster than the existing ImageJ-based post processing implementation of SRRF (NanoJ-SRRF).
 This significant acceleration enables workflow enhancement, by allowing data acquisition and SRRF processing to operate in parallel.

 Processing Speed Comparison - SRRF Stream vs NanoJ-SRRF